The OpenEyes Filmfest is an international open-air film festival in Marburg an der Lahn.

 2021

-The OpenEyes Film Festival will now be organized by the newly established ‘Förderung der Filmkultur in Marburg e.V.’
+The OpenEyes Film Festival is from now on being organized by the newly established ‘Förderung der Filmkultur in Marburg e.V.’
 (Association for the Promotion of Film Culture in Marburg e.V.)

-Due to the increased requirements for hygiene measures related to the COVID-19 pandemic, the film festival will take place on a parking lot directly adjacent to the cultural center.
+Due to the increased requirements for hygiene measures related to the COVID-19 pandemic, the film festival takes place on a parking lot directly adjacent to the cultural center.

-In connection with a project funded by Aktion Mensch and in cooperation with the Deutsche Blindenstudienanstalt (German Institute for the Blind) and the AG Sprechwissenschaft (Speech Science Working Group) of Philipps University, audio descriptions for a selection of festival films were produced for the first time.
-This project was further supported by the Heidehof Foundation in 2023.
+In connection with a project funded by Aktion Mensch and in cooperation with the Deutsche Blindenstudienanstalt (German Institute for the Blind) and the AG Sprechwissenschaft (Speech Science Working Group) of Philipps University, audio descriptions for a selection of festival films are being produced for the first time.
+This project is further supported by the Heidehof Foundation in 2023.

 2023

-The film festival will now take place on the entire premises of the ‘Waggonhalle’ cultural center.
+The film festival is now being organized by a full-time team and takes place for the first time on the entire grounds of the ‘Waggonhalle’ cultural center.